VladaAlek/permaculture-map-berlin/README.md

 ## Form page!

 This page will offer users the chance to contribute their own data.
 Information gathered in this manner will be integrated into the map by our web page administrators.
-This section holds value for users as it allows them to personally contribute to the evolving environmental movement in Berlin.
+This section holds value for users as it allows them to personally contribute to the evolving environmental movement in Berlin.This user engagement allows for continuous updates and enrichment of the map's content, making it a truly collaborative and evolving resource.

 ![Form_Page](https://github.com/VladaAlek/permaculture-map-berlin/assets/28791829/62adb7f6-0eeb-4c5a-87d5-758114183402)